Postpartum Massage Care

 Massage is a wonderful way to assist in the bodies healing postpartum.
 Collectively re balancing the endocrine system, stabilizing mood, realigning and restoring the birthing muscles and tendons in the pelvis, helps with fatigue, increases milk production when needed, and helps decrease pain and tension associated with nursing.

-This includes 3 Postpartum Recovery massages, pricing varies between therapists for savings of up to 12%.
+This includes 3 Postpartum Recovery massages, pricing varies between therapists.
 Each massage is 90 minutes.
-Please call us at 608-442-4244 if you cannot find an appointment online within a week of trying to schedule.

 Research On Postpartum and Infant Massage